HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 It is not a short tutorial, but it is one I particularly commend to you.
 For a start, I've lavished more editorial time on it than on a typical tutorial.
 It covers several points of general use and importance.
 I wrote it a long time after beginning the tutorials series, and you get the benefit of the hours I've spent working with Delphi since writing some of the early tutorials.

 Beware of getting half way though and thinking, "Okay, I've got that."
-Several new things crop up in places you might not anticipate them.
+Several new things crop up later in places you might not anticipate them.

 The tutorial covers having multiple forms in an application, and it covers passing Delphi controls to subroutines.
 It also illustrates using boolean variables to manage the appearance of a form.
 The way they are going to be used means that different things can happen at different times... times the programmer can neither anticipate nor control.
 If you are a dinosaur programmer, who started back in the days of structured programming, and who is used to sequential execution, there are some wonderful things you can do in event driven programs that just can't be done "the old ways".
 Here you can learn about doing those things.
 If you aren't from "the good old days", you may not even see that what we're going to do is wonderful... but it is!